Adultery: Greco-Roman world

 In the Greco-Roman world, there were stringent laws against adultery, but these applied to sexual intercourse with a married woman.
 In the early Roman Law, the jus tori belonged to the husband.
-It was therefore not a crime against the wife for a husband to have sex with a slave or an unmarried woman.
+It was therefore not illegal for a husband to have sex with a slave or an unmarried woman.

 The Roman husband often took advantage of his legal immunity.
-Thus we are told by the historian Spartianus that Verus, the imperial colleague of Marcus Aurelius, did not hesitate to declare to his reproaching wife: "Uxor enim dignitatis nomen est, non voluptatis." ('Wife' connotes rank, not sexual pleasure, or more literally "Wife is the name of dignity, not bliss") (Verus, V).
+Thus historian Spartianus said that Verus, the imperial colleague of Marcus Aurelius, did not hesitate to declare to his reproaching wife: "Uxor enim dignitatis nomen est, non voluptatis." ('Wife' connotes rank, not sexual pleasure, or more literally "Wife is the name of dignity, not bliss") (Verus, V).

 Later in Roman history, as William E.H.
 Lecky has shown, the idea that the husband owed a fidelity similar to that demanded of the wife must have gained ground, at least in theory.
 Lecky gathers from the legal maxim of Ulpian: "It seems most unfair for a man to require from a wife the chastity he does not himself practice".

 According to Plutarch, the lending of wives practiced among some people was also encouraged by Lycurgus, though from a motive other than that which actuated the practice (Plutarch, Lycurgus, XXIX).
 The recognized license of the Greek husband may be seen in the following passage of the pseudo-Demosthenic Oration Against Neaera: